danieldkato/hardware_tests/test_speakers/get_speaker_spectrogram/README.md

 Ensure that the DAQ board and channel number specified by `currDAQ` and `chanID`, respectively, match the DAQ board and channel connected to the recording equipment.

+Ensure that the pin specified as `spkrPin` in `get_speaker_spectrogram.ino` matches the output pin connected to the speaker.

 Specify the desired stimulus duration, minimum frequency and maximum frequency in `get_sepaker_spectrogram.m`.
 If the specified hardware is not suitable for generating or recording the signals of interest, the program will return a warning.

 If the stimulus parameters and hardware configuration are satisfactory, upload `get_speaker_spector.ino` to the Arduino then run `get_speaker_spectrogram.m` in MATLAB.